Patrik Andersson: Bayern Munich

-FC Barcelona
+Barcelona

-Andersson moved to La Liga giants FC Barcelona in 2001 and spent three injury-plagued seasons there.
-Therefore he played only 19 league matches for the Blaugrana.
+Andersson moved to La Liga giants Barcelona in 2001 and spent three injury-plagued seasons there.
+Therefore, he played only 19 league matches for the Blaugrana.

-Malmö FF
+Return to Malmö

-For the 2004 season, Andersson came back to Malmö FF to play in the Swedish league again after 10 years.
-This year he captained Malmö FF who won their first Swedish league (Allsvenskan) title in 15 years.
+For the 2004 season, Andersson came back to Malmö to play in the Swedish league again after ten years.
+That year, he captained Malmö, who won their first Swedish league (Allsvenskan) title in 15 years.
 He has twice been awarded Guldbollen as the Swedish footballer of the year, in 1995 and 2001.
-After suffering yet another knee injury during a Champions League qualifier against Swiss team FC Thun on 10 August 2005, Andersson announced his retirement from professional football on 12 August 2005.
+After suffering yet another knee injury during a Champions League qualifier against Swiss team Thun on 10 August 2005, Andersson announced his retirement from professional football on 12 August 2005.

 International career

-Andersson earned a total of 96 caps for the Swedish national team, scoring three goals.
+Andersson earned a total of 96 caps for the Sweden national team, scoring three goals.
 He won a bronze medal in the 1994 FIFA World Cup.
 Andersson also played in the team that reached the semi-finals at UEFA Euro 1992.
-He was also part of the Swedish national squad that took part in Euro 2000, the 2002 FIFA World Cup and was a member of the Swedish squad that competed at the 1992 Summer Olympics in Barcelona.
+He was on the Sweden national squad in Euro 2000, the 2002 FIFA World Cup and was a member of the Sweden squad at the 1992 Summer Olympics in Barcelona.
 At Euro 2000, he received a red card for a hard foul on Belgium's Bart Goor.
 At the 2002 World Cup, in Sweden's last training session before their opening match against England, Andersson was injured and was not able to play in the tournament.
 He was replaced by Andreas Jakobsson.